 Arriving at Black Rock City

 Burner Express Air lands at the Black Rock City Municipal Airport in the Black Rock Desert.
 The BRC Airport is located at the edge of the City itself at the end of the 5:00 road.
-Upon arrival, passengers will exit the plane, collect their luggage, and be escorted by Burner Express Air staff to the area labeled “New Arrivals.”
+Upon arrival, passengers will exit the plane, collect their luggage, and be escorted by BxA staff to the arrivals area.
 Passengers must stay together in their flight group.
-Each flight group of passengers will proceed to Box Office and then the Passport Office, the latter being the equivalent of Gate at the Main Gate.
-After being greeted by BRC Customs Officers, passengers will head through the Event Horizon into Burning Man.
+Each flight group of passengers will proceed and welcomed into Black Rock City.

 From the Airport, passengers will have the option to take BRC Airport shuttles that will transport Burners to various locations within Black Rock City.
-These buses will depart regularly during Airport operating hours.
+These buses will depart regularly during Airport operating hours with a schedule posted at the Airport.
 Mutant vehicles may also provide transportation, although they do not operate on a set schedule.
 Your best bet if traveling via mutant vehicle is to have your campmates arrange for one to collect you and your luggage from the BRC Airport.
+There is no driving in Black Rock city, so please refrain from asking your friends to pick you up!

 Departing from Black Rock City

-For departures during the week, the Burner Express Air terminal will be staffed from 7:00am until 6:30pm.
-For Saturday, Sunday, and Monday, the terminal will be staffed beginning at 5:00am to check in for Exodus.
+For Saturday, Sunday, and Monday, the terminal will be staffed early morning to check in for Exodus.
 The same check-in protocol applies.
 Bring your government-issued ID, make sure you have an ID tag on your baggage, check in, have yourself and your luggage weighed, and wait until your flight is called.
 An escort will take you to your aircraft for boarding.

-Don’t forget to bring warm layers and water for the trip home — spending hours on an air-conditioned plane can be a shock after acclimatizing to the desert heat.
+Don’t forget to bring warm layers and water for the trip home — spending time on an air-conditioned plane can be a shock after acclimatizing to the desert heat.